Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-\textbf{Patch single-line bugs.} In the early era of program repair, the focus is mainly on addressing defects related to single-line code errors, which is relatively uncomplicated and did not require the repair of complex program logic. \cite{38javaScriptProgram} proposes to fine-tune the LLM with JavaScript code snippets to serve as the purpose for the JavaScript program repair. \cite{71repairProgramDependence} employs the program slicing to extract contextual information directly related to the given buggy statement as repair ingredients from the corresponding program dependence graph, which makes the fine-tuning more focus on the buggy code.
-Since most real-world bugs would involve multiple-lines of code, and later studies explore these more complex situations (although some of them can also patch the single-line bugs).
+\textbf{Patch single-line bugs.} In the early era of program repair, the focus was mainly on addressing defects related to single-line code errors, which are relatively simple and did not require the repair of complex program logic.
+Lajk{\'o} et al. \cite{38javaScriptProgram} propose to fine-tune the LLM with JavaScript code snippets to serve as the purpose for the JavaScript program repair.
+Zhang et al. \cite{71repairProgramDependence} employs program slicing to extract contextual information directly related to the given buggy statement as repair ingredients from the corresponding program dependence graph, which makes the fine-tuning more focused on the buggy code.
+Zhang et al. \cite{102SteamSimulatingThe} propose a stage-wise framework STEAM for patching single-line bugs, which simulates the interactive behavior of multiple programmers involved in bug management, e.g., bug reporting, bug diagnosis, patch generation, and patch verification.

+Since most real-world bugs would involve multiple lines of code, and later studies explore these more complex situations (although some of them can also patch the single-line bugs).

 \textbf{Patch multiple-lines bugs.} The studies in this category would input a buggy function to the LLM, and the goal is to output the patched function, which might involve complex semantic understanding, code hunk modification, as well as program refactoring.
-Earlier studies typically employ the fine-tuning strategy to enable the LLM better understand the code semantics. \cite{43vulRepairVulnerabilityRepair} fine-tunes the LLM by employing BPE tokenization to handle Out-Of-Vocabulary (OOV) issues which makes the approach can generate new tokens that never appear in a training function but are newly introduced in the repair.
-The aforementioned studies (including the ones in patching single-line bugs) would predict the fixed programs directly, and \cite{10neuralSymbolic} utilizes a different setup which predicts the scripts that can fix the bugs when executed with the delete and insert grammar.
+Earlier studies typically employ the fine-tuning strategy to enable the LLM to better understand the code semantics.
+Fu et al. \cite{43vulRepairVulnerabilityRepair} fine-tune the LLM by employing BPE tokenization to handle Out-Of-Vocabulary (OOV) issues which makes the approach generate new tokens that never appear in a training function but are newly introduced in the repair.
+Wang et. al. \cite{202RapGenRetrieval} train the LLM based on both buggy input and retrieved bug-fix examples which are retrieved in terms of the lexical and semantical similarities.
+The aforementioned studies (including the ones in patching single-line bugs) would predict the fixed programs directly, and Hu et al. \cite{10neuralSymbolic} utilize a different setup that predicts the scripts that can fix the bugs when executed with the delete and insert grammar.
 For example, it predicts whether an original line of code should be deleted, and what content should be inserted.